Helping Improve Dental Health in the Jupiter – Palm Beach Gardens, FL Area

 These activities remove plaque, which is a mass of bacteria that is constantly forming on the surface of your teeth.
 Plaque deteriorates oral health because it eventually leads to cavities and tooth decay.
 Bacterial plaque can cause gingivitis and other periodontal diseases.
 Your regular oral hygiene routine should also include fluoride and mouthwash.

 Commit to a daily oral health regimen

-As an experienced dental hygienist, Dr. Weinberg in the Palm Beach Gardens area will recommend an effective oral health routine based specifically to your needs (see next section).
+Our experienced dental hygienists in the Palm Beach Gardens area will recommend an effective oral health routine based specifically on your needs (see next section).
 This dental health routine will be outlined clearly and easy to follow.
 People with underlying conditions, including pregnant women, will need to follow an especially rigid daily hygiene routine.